neginmhg/negin.github.io/about.md

 ### Interests

-Outside of work, I am interested in data science and machine learning, seeking to explore how these technologies can transform various industries.
-Additionally, I am enthusiastic about advancements in autonomous vehicles and their potential impact on society.
+Outside of work, I’m deeply interested in data science and machine learning and actively explore how these technologies are transforming various industries.
+I regularly develop new projects on GitHub, allowing me to stay hands-on with the latest advancements and build practical experience.
+I also attend conferences like API World and AI events in San Francisco, where I connect with industry experts and stay updated on emerging trends

-### Entrepreneurial Ventures
+### Beyond Tech

-I am also the founder of GetListingReels.com, a business focused on creating engaging video content for real estate agents, helping them enhance their marketing strategies and connect with potential clients.

-Feel free to reach out if you’d like to connect or collaborate on exciting projects!
+I stay active through running, weightlifting, Pilates, and skiing.
+Whether it's pushing my endurance on the trails, strengthening in the gym, or enjoying the mountains, I find these activities both energizing and a great way to clear my mind.